sosafarasa/Sprint-Challenge-Authentication-1/README.md

 ### Step 4: _GET_ your Jokes!

 * Grab your Token sent back to you in JWT format from _/login_.
-* Send a `GET` request up to `/api/jokes` with the appropriate
+* Send a `GET` request up to `/api/jokes` with the appropriate header and token.
-* Without the appropriate request you'll get an error that looks like this from the `jwt` package
+* Without the appropriate request header you'll get an error that looks like this from the `jwt` package

 ```json
 {